ovinc/imgseries/README.md

 `Front1D`: Analyze 1D propagating fronts with grey level analysis
 -----------------------------------------------------------------

 Analyze fronts propagating in one direction (e.g., *x*), by averaging grey levels in the other direction (*y*).
 The program returns a line of pixel values along *x* as a function of time (i.e., a reslice of the data), where each pixel is an average of all other pixels along *y*.
 The operation and methods are similar to `GreyLevel` or ``ContourTracking` (see above).
-See also docstrings and the notebook with examples and details: *Analysis_Front1D.ipynb*
+See also docstrings and the notebook with examples and details: *Analysis_Front1D.ipynb* in the `examples` folder.

 ```python
 from imgseries import Front1D, Front1DResults